CircaVictor/actblue-analysis-1378435/README.md

 # ActBlue 1378435

 This repository contains curated bulk data and sample analysis provided by [Circa Victor](https://circavictor.com).
 Please feel free to share and report on this information as you see fit.
-All we ask is that you please cite us in your investigative articles.
+All we ask is that you please cite us in your investigative journals.
 Our goal is to deliver actionable data through increased comprehension and quality analysis.

 Need more in-depth analysis?
 Email us at [team@circavictor.com](mailto:team@circavictor.com).